dmbarbour/wikilon/docs/ApplicationModel.md

 # Natural Language Inspired Meta-Programming

-Awelon project started with a vision: a stream of natural language manipulates a 'context' in the listener.
-Rather than a concrete model, this context is full of disjoint ideas and concepts, vagaries and ambiguities, resources and data, soft desiderata and hard requirements, with some meta-knowledge of how to search for a model instance.
-The partial model itself corresponds to an arbitrary type, which might be composed with other partial models, which further constrains and refines the selection of partial models based on composition compatibility.
+A stream of natural language manipulates a 'context' in the listener.
+This context involves disjoint ideas and concepts, vagaries and ambiguities, rich knowledge of the world, desiderata and requirements.
+We can tell a story if we speak of cause and consequence, describe events over time.
+It's left to our listener to find a reasonable interpretation, fill in the details.

-A longer stream will incrementally clarify, connect, refines, extend, and modify this context.
-Ideally, we can incrementally *render* this context to a human or agent, perhaps in terms of example search results.
-By iteratively extending the stream and rendering the context, we form an ad-hoc dialogue between the agent and the Awelon system.
-It is feasible for multiple human and software agents could cooperatively participate, sharing influence on a model like a blackboard system metaphor, indirectly forming a dialogue between all involved agents.
-This also provides a basis for generic programming, since program fragments would represent partial programs that adapt to their context.

-Awelon programming language was influenced by this vision insofar as it is a designed for streaming programs (via concatenative structure), partial evaluation (via purity, local rewriting), and massive scale with embedded data (via dictionary representation, hierarchical component structure, binary large objects, and stowage).
-However, Awelon's primitives are very low level.
-We must build an enormous foundation before we have Awelon 'words' suitable for manipulating and refining an ambiguous context!
-Before we achieve this, we can also leverage simpler intermediate ideas like [Dyna](https://github.com/nwf/dyna) or [μKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf).
+A stream of Awelon code manipulates a 'context' in the computer.
+This context is a stack of data and function values.
+This is much more precise than natural language.
+But we could take some inspiration from natural language by modeling a 'value' that represents a partial model with hard and soft constraints, such that we can automatically 'search' for valid implementations of the model.

+I believe this would offer a powerful basis for generic programming, adaptive programming, program refinement, and application development.
+We can also leverage intermediate ideas like [Dyna](https://github.com/nwf/dyna) or [μKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf).

 This is a long-term goal for Awelon.
-And it's applicable to almost any output type, including documents or presentations or interactive software.
-We'll still need a suitable target model in any case.
-So this is ultimately more of a meta-programming concept.
+But it's not a complete application model.

+# Hierarchical Dictionary Structure (Potential Awelon Extension)

+We could efficiently represent hierarchical embedding of dictionaries by using a `dictname/` prefix with implicit scope.
+For example, `:d/foo bar baz` will implicitly depend on `d/bar` and `d/baz`.
+With this, we could update individual words deep in the hierarchy or update the full embedded dictionary as a one-liner `/d/ secureHash`.
+We can extend Awelon syntax so the host can reference words of form `d/foo`.
+Embedded dictionaries would simplify issues of packages related to version hell, global names, information security, separate compilation, and caching.

+A significant disadvantage is that we require the aesthetically awkward `d/42` or `d/"hello world"` to indicate dependency on `d/succ`, `d/cons`, and so on.
+For convenience and consistency, we might accept `d/[x y z]` as equivalent to `[d/x d/y d/z]`, such that `d/42 => d/[41 succ] => [d/41 d/succ]`.
+Aesthetics could feasibly be mitigated by *localization* - allowing a rewrite from `d/foo` to `foo` when the meaning is obviously equivalent, which should be the case for common data types.

+Another disadvantage is that there is reduced pressure to develop a common community with shared data and language.
+One of Awelon's goals with the dictionary model is related to easy sharing within a community, the ability for humans in a community to learn and share a common set of 'words' to communicate and share computation artifacts with each other.

+At this time, I'm uncertain whether hierarchical dictionary structure is is worth these costs.
+Fortunately, it is easy to delay introduction of hierarchical dictionary structure without risk of incompatibility.
+I will leave this feature out of Awelon unless there is sufficiently strong and clear use case.